shakes76/PatternAnalysis-2023/recognition/TopicRecognition_Shaivika_48239192/README.md

 - `train.py`: Trains the ViT model on the provided dataset and saves the trained model.
 - `predict.py`: Uses the trained model to make predictions on single images and visualize the results.

+## Vision Transformer (ViT) Model Design

+### Introduction

+The Vision Transformer (ViT) is a powerful deep learning architecture for image classification tasks.
+It leverages the self-attention mechanism to capture global and local relationships within an image.
+This design provides an overview of the model architecture and key components for Alzheimer's disease image classification.

 ## Usage
 - To train the model, run `train.py` and provide the necessary arguments.
 - To make predictions on a single image, run `predict.py` and provide the path to the image file.